ruipfcosta/blog/_posts/2019-06-10-codable-by-example.md

 }
 ```

 Turns out we can make use of another protocol - CodingKey - to work around this while naming the properties using camel case.
-This approach also requires implementing *init(from decoder: Decoder)*.
+This approach will also require implementing *init(from decoder: Decoder)*.

 ```swift
 struct BoardGame: Decodable {